unbit/uwsgi-docs/tutorials/GraphiteAndMetrics.rst

 By default the carbon server listens on a public address.
 Unless you know what you are doing you should point it to a local one (like 127.0.0.1)

+uWSGI exports a gazillion of metrics (and more are planned), do not be afraid to use them

+There is no security between apps and the carbon server, any apps can wrote metrics to it.
+If you are hosting untrusted apps you'd better to use other approcahes (like giving a graphite instance to every user in the system)